zack-bitcoin/amoveo/docs/other_blockchains/the_defence_of_pos.md

 I shared the PoS paper with many people who have a vested interest in PoS technology, and I have received different responses from them.
 The goal of this paper is to collect the various arguments in favor of PoS together in one place, so we can see why different people believe PoS can still work.

+If you feel that your opinion is misrepresented here, or if your opinion has changed, feel free to contact me and I will adjust this document for you.

 Jae Kwon
 ========